AbishevDastan/MusicStore/README.md

 ## Description

-This application is a part of the diploma thesis that I'm working on, it is an e-commerce web project, the functionality of which includes role-based authorization and authintication of the user, Admin Panel with CRUD operations available for products and categories, an option to adding products to the shopping cart and placing orders.
+This application is a part of the diploma thesis that I'm working on.
+It is an e-commerce web project, the functionality of which includes role-based authorization and authintication of the user, Admin Panel with CRUD operations available for products and categories, an option to adding products to the shopping cart and placing orders.

 ## Technology Stack
 * Frameworks: ASP.NET Core Web API | Blazor WebAssembly | Entity Framework (EF) Core